-- (a) The following charges shall be made: - for lodging in a University-maintained residential hall: an annual charge for a residential year of a length prescribed each year by the University; - (ii) for board in University Hall: the daily charge is determined by the hall; and - (iii) for non-residential membership of a residential hall, whether University-maintained or approved, - (b) These charges shall be determined annually and may be varied at the University's absolute discretion provided that notice is given, by announcement posted on all official University and appropriate hall notice boards, as follows:

-- (i) for the non-residential membership charge: twelve calendar months; and - (ii) for lodging and board charges: by June 30 in each case before the beginning of the academic year when a revised charge is to be made1.
+- (a) The following charges shall be made: - (i) for lodging in a University-maintained residential hall: an annual charge for a residential year of a length prescribed each year by the University; - (ii) for board in University Hall: the daily charge is determined by the hall; and - (iii) for non-residential membership of a residential hall, whether University-maintained or approved, or for membership of a non-residential hall: an annual charge. - (b) These charges shall be determined annually and may be varied at the University's absolute discretion provided that notice is given, by announcement posted on all official University and appropriate hall notice boards, as follows: - (i) for the non-residential membership charge: twelve calendar months; and - (ii) for lodging and board charges: by June 30 in each case before the beginning of the academic year when a revised charge is to be made.

-1 For current fees, see page 12.
+For current fees, see page 13.